wordofwarning/wordofwarning.org/current/2025-emergency/afternoon/index.md

 Developed in residence at Arteles Creative Center, Finland.

-Faye Yan is a performance and visual artist born in Beijing, lived in LA and London, and currently based in Manchester.
+Faye is a performance and visual artist born in Beijing, has lived in LA and London, and is currently based in Manchester.
 Her work combines durational art with theatre and painting with dance, exploring endurance, femininity, heritage, and rebellion by seeing the personal as political.

 <a href="https://fayeyan.com" target="_blank">fayeyan.com</a> · Insta <a href="https://instagram.com/fayeyanart" target="_blank">@fayeyanart</a>
 <hr>